luc4leone/my-angular/_goal.md

 - [x] 1.
 Scope Objects
 - [x] 2.
 Watching Object Properties: $watch And $digest

+26 agosto 2019

-- [ ] 3.
+- [x] 3.
 Checking for Dirty Values

-26 agosto 2019

-- [ ] 4.
+- [x] 4.
 Initializing Watch Values

+27 agosto 2019

-- [ ] 5.
+- [x] 5.
 Getting Notified Of Digests
-- [ ] 6.
+- [x] 6.
 Keeping The Digest Going While It Stays Dirty

-27 agosto 2019
+28 agosto 2019

 - [ ] 7.
 Giving Up On An Unstable Digest
 - [ ] 8.
 Short-Circuiting The Digest When The Last Watch Is Clean

+29 agosto 2019

 - [ ] 9.
 Value-Based Dirty-Checking

-28 agosto 2019

 - [ ] 10.
 NaNs

+30 agosto 2019

 - [ ] 11.
 Handling Exceptions
 - [ ] 12.
-Destroying A Watch
+Destroying A Watch ***

-29 agosto 2019
+31 agosto 2019

 - [ ] 13. $eval - Evaluating Code In The Context of A Scope
 - [ ] 14. $apply - Integrating External Code With The Digest Cycle

+1 settembre 2019

 - [ ] 15. $evalAsync - Deferred Execution

-30 agosto 2019

 - [ ] 16.
 Scheduling $evalAsync from Watch Functions

+2 settembre 2019

 - [ ] 17.
 Scope Phases
 - [ ] 18.
 Coalescing $apply Invocations - $applyAsync

-31 agosto 2019
+3 settembre 2019

 - [ ] 19.
 Running Code After A Digest - $$postDigest
 - [ ] 20.
 Handling Exceptions

+4 settembre 2019

 - [ ] 21.
 Watching Several Changes With One Listener: $watchGroup

-1 settembre 2019

 - [ ] 22.
 The Root Scope

+5 settembre 2019

 - [ ] 23.
 Making A Child Scope
 - [ ] 24.
 Attribute Shadowing

-2 settembre 2019

 - [ ] 25.
 Separated Watches
 - [ ] 26.
 Recursive Digestion
 - [ ] 27.
 Digesting The Whole Tree from $apply, $evalAsync, and $applyAsyn

-3 settembre 2019

 - [ ] 28.
 Isolated Scopes
 - [ ] 29.
 Substituting The Parent Scope
 - [ ] 30.
 Destroying Scopes

-4 settembre 2019

 - [ ] 31.
 Setting Up The Infrastructure
 - [ ] 32.
 Detecting Non-Collection Changes
 - [ ] 33.
 Detecting New Arrays

-5 settembre 2019

 - [ ] 34.
 Detecting New Or Removed Items in Arrays
 - [ ] 35.
 Detecting Replaced or Reordered Items in Arrays